poxar/dotfiles/README.md

 files in place.
 This pulls another dependency, but it's easy and effective, so meh.

-Every folder in this repo is a *preset* or *topic* and represents the configuration for a program or a suite of programs.
-The files in those presets are simply linked into `$HOME` as they are.
+Every folder in this repo is a *plugin* or *topic* and represents the configuration for a program, a suite of programs, a specific machine or an operating system.
+The files in those plugins are simply linked into `$HOME` as they are.
 Stow tries to be smart about "folding", that means creating subdirectories instead of linking them, if necessary.
 So if you want to place files into a subdirectory, but not under version control remove the symlink, create the folder and relink.

-Presets are only installed, if the appropriate executable exists.
-This cuts down on guards in the actual dotfiles (and thus may or may not speed up some things, a little bit).
-Even better it lets me easily disable some settings.

 ## ZSH

 Everything in `$HOME/.zsh.d` will be sourced, so it's rather easy to add functionality to zsh, or manipulate the environment.
+Next to every plugin in this repository does this.

 Files are sourced in alphanumeric order, so you can force a certain order by prefixing numbers to the filenames.

-`$HOME/.zpath` is for custom completion scripts and shell functions.
+`$HOME/.zpath` is for custom completion scripts and shell functions (i.e. it's in `$fpath`).

+Everything in `$HOME/.zlogin.d` will be sourced, when the shell starts.

+Everything in `$HOME/.zlogout.d` will be sourced, when the shell exits.

 ## Install